La Défense, France

 2020

-• The many services, places for socialising and external gardens offer a quality of life that is new for a high-rise building and its energy efficiency, the choice of materials and the bioclimatic design of the large greenhouses which characterise the tower give it exemplary environmental properties.
-Open to the exterior, the tower also contributes to the evolution of the La Défense district and the transformation of the ring road into an urban boulevard.
+Its off-centre core and its modular design create a space that can be adapted to the changing working conditions.
+Increased services, convivial areas, outdoor gardens mean a new quality of life and energy performances, choice of materials and the bioclimatic design of large glasshouses that are a feature of the tower give it exemplary environmental properties.
+Open to the outside, the tower also supports the upgrading of this area of La Défense and the conversion of the ring into an urban boulevard.

-Aside from these concerns which influenced the architectural design, a tower is a highly visible object, and the key to acceptance by those who have to look at, exist alongside or inhabit a building on such a scale is for it to elicit positive emotions.
+Aside from these concerns that have guided the architectural design, a tower is a highly visible object and the key to the sense of belonging of those who look at it, rub shoulders with it or live in it is a feeling of positive emotion in front of a building on such a scale.
 Several architectural strategies have met this objective.
 The Tour Saint-Gobain was designed as a structure which plays with light.
 Light is the project’s key material.
 This tower consists of a collection of “crystals”, and the interplay of faces, angles and the nature of glass enable transparency and reflections to be produced in alternative ways.

 Another way of creating emotion was to make the tower a sculpture which uses a novel geometry: rhombohedrons.
 This instantly created a dynamic effect.
 With the same height and volume as a standard straight prism, the silhouette soars upwards and the tower is differentiated from others.
 The faces of the rhombohedrons become apparent via a graphic interplay between the horizontals, the framework of floors on the façade, and the obliques, parallel to the upper and lower faces of the volumes.
 This equivocal interplay creates a rhythm, a vibration, a kind of music.